 What to avoid: Parabens

-Widely considered to be the ‘big bad’ when it comes to skincare ingredients, parabens where first introduced as preservatives in the 1950s, helping to prevent the spread of bacteria in our skincare products and enhancing their longevity.
+Widely considered to be the ‘big bad’ when it comes to skincare ingredients, parabens were first introduced as preservatives in the 1950s, helping to prevent the spread of bacteria in our skincare products and enhancing their longevity.
 Sounds good, right?
-Well, unfortunately research has found that parabens are capable of disrupting your hormone functions, mimicking the female hormone oestrogen.5 The problem is that parabens aren’t always transparently listed on beauty products – often they lurk behind names such as butylparaben, methylparaben and propylparaben so it really pays to be label savvy!
+Well, unfortunately, research has found that parabens are capable of disrupting your hormone functions, mimicking the female hormone oestrogen.5 The problem is that parabens aren’t always transparently listed on beauty products – often they lurk behind names such as butylparaben, methylparaben and propylparaben so it really pays to be label savvy!